This page shows how to start a synchronization.

 Another instance which is accessible from your side - synchronization with the Instance you can access from your Instance.

-Another instance which is not accessible from your side - synchronization with the Instance you cannot access from your Instance.
+Another instance which is not accessible from your side - synchronization with the private Instance, which you cannot access from your Instance.

 Local Connection - synchronization between two projects within your Instance;